 IEEE 802 LMSC closely follows US FCC regulatory activities regarding radio local area network (RLAN) and strongly supports FCC proceedings on enabling Very Low Power (VLP) and Client to Client (C2C) communications in 5925-7125 MHz band.

 Building on US leadership on Low Power Indoor (LPI) and Standard Power (SP) at 6GHz band, we believe that enablement of Peer-to-Peer (P2P) communications is the natural next step in optimum utilization of the 6GHz spectrum through multi-modal regulatory framework.
 More specifically, we believe that enabling VLP and C2C modes in the 6GHz band is critical in supporting comprehensive set of use cases and enabling the relevant segment of industries.
-VLP and C2C mode of communications offer means for spectral and power efficient operation that may be otherwise infeasible or inefficient specially for Real Time Applications (RTA) such as real-time gaming, cloud gaming, real-time video and robotics and industrial automation.
+VLP and C2C modes of communications offer means for spectral and power efficient operation that may be otherwise infeasible or inefficient specially for Real Time Applications (RTA) such as real-time gaming, cloud gaming, real-time video and robotics and industrial automation.

 These applications typically have stringent latency, throughput and reliability performance requirement on the same or various traffic channels enabling the RTA use-cases [RTA TIG Report 11-18/2009r6 & P802.24 Vertical Applications Technical Advisory Group 24-23-0010r6].